I spent a lot of time in my life avoiding discomfort and the dreaded “disappointment.”

 - Thank God for three blessings from the last 24 hours.
 No repeats from previous entries!

 Thanks for joining me!
 If this is your first time here, or it’s your first experience prayer journaling and you can’t wait to get more journal prompts, AWESOME!
 Start with Day 1.
 It explains the whole concept.
 If you like, you can do the posts after the Day 1 post, in chronological order, to get the full healing experience.
-To move through them, just scroll down until you see “Next Post” and click the link below.
+To move through them, you can click the left button on the post carousel, below, or just scroll down until you see “Next Post” and click the link.

 No pressure though!
 If you’re crunched on time, you can treat them like a buffet and only write on the ones that inspire you or tug at your spirit.
 Let the Lord guide you through your process.
 This is your journey and I’m thrilled that this little blog is a part of it!